 It’s a well-known fact that headaches are awful.
 No one wants to end up with a headache, and no one wants to deal with chronic headaches.
-According to the National Institute of Neurological Disorders and Stroke (NINDS), headaches are the most common form of pain and the most common reason for doctor visits, missed school, or missed work.
+According to the National Institute of Neurological Disorders and Stroke (NINDS), headaches are the most common form of pain.
+They are also the most common reason for doctor visits, missed school, or missed work.
 Migraines are a form of particularly awful chronic headaches, but very few know that migraines can be caused by trauma.

 What Are Migraines?

 Migraines are severe headaches described by NINDS as pounding or throbbing pain in the head.
-Researchers recognize that migraines are a debilitating condition, and though they don’t last forever, bad ones can last for many days, even weeks.
-Migraines make it nearly impossible to complete daily tasks and can cause other health issues.
+Researchers recognize that migraines are a debilitating condition.
+Though they don’t last forever, bad ones can last for many days, even weeks.
+They make it nearly impossible to complete daily tasks and can cause other health issues.
 Migraines can come with other symptoms including:

 - Sensitivity to light, particularly an onset from an aura or pulsating light

 - Sensitivity to smells and sounds

 - Throbbing or painful pulsing of the head

 Migraines are three times more common in women than men and affect approximately 10% of the population.
 Some researchers believe that migraines can be genetic.
 They can be influenced by stress, hormones, bright flashing light, lack of food or sleep, even trauma.
 Those with frequent migraines should talk to their doctor to rule out any severe neurological conditions.